adeel/pump-flash/README.md

 ## Usage

+Just wrap your app with `pump_flash.wrap_flash`.

-Before your app is called, the middleware adds a "flash" key to the request that contains the current flash dict.
-Then your app is called, and the session is updated to the new value of request["flash"].
-Note that request["flash"] is actually a dict-like object whose values disappear after the first access.
+Before your app is called, the middleware adds a `flash` key to the request that contains the current flash dict.
+Then your app is called, and the session is updated to the new value of `request["flash"]`.
+Note that `request["flash"]` is actually a dict-like object whose values disappear after the first access.